nerangafernando/nerangafernando.github.io/README.md

 ## Professional  Services

-* Prepared the Annual Stephens Scholarship Examination in Mathematics at Knox College which will be held in December, 2025.
+* Prepared the Annual Stephens Scholarship Examination in Mathematics at Knox College which was held in December, 2025.

 * Served as the organizer of student research talks in the Department of Mathematics and Computer Science at College of the Holy Cross in the academic year 2024/2025.